Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Canon S90

-Canon S90 IS, larger than life. bigger.
-THis one came from Adorama; I'd also get i t at Amazon or Calumet.
+Canon S90 IS (6.9 oz./197g with batteries and card), larger than life. bigger.
+This one came from Adorama; I'd also get it at Amazon or Calumet.
 It helps me keep adding this site when you get yours from these links, thanks!
 Ken.

 See the big ring around the base of the lens?
 It's a rotating, programmable control ring you dedicate to direct control of aperture, exposure compensation, or almost anything!